What is CockroachDB?

 - Multi-datacenter deployments

-How easy is it to install CockroachDB?
+How easy is it to get started with CockroachDB?

-For more details, see Install CockroachDB.
+For more details, see Choose a Deployment Option.

 How does CockroachDB scale?

 At the key-value level, CockroachDB starts off with a single, empty range.
-As you put data in, this single range eventually reaches a threshold size (64MB by default).
+As you put data in, this single range eventually reaches a threshold size (512 MiB by default).
 When that happens, the data splits into two ranges, each covering a contiguous segment of the entire key-value space.
 This process continues indefinitely; as new data flows in, existing ranges continue to split into new ranges, aiming to keep a relatively small and consistent range size.

 When your cluster spans multiple nodes (physical machines, virtual machines, or containers), newly split ranges are automatically rebalanced to nodes with more capacity.
 CockroachDB communicates opportunities for rebalancing using a peer-to-peer gossip protocol by which nodes exchange network addresses, store capacity, and other information.